 Wine Tour

-There are many ways to get to know Croatia, and one of them is to get to know it through its wines.
-Wine has been a major part of the island's economy and a lifestyle ever since ancient Greeks arrived on the island, back in the 4th century BC.
+There are many ways to get to know Hvar Island and one of them is to get to know it through its wines.
+Wine has been a major part of the island’s economy and lifestyle ever since ancient Greeks arrived on the island, back in the 4th century BC.
 And it’s as important today, as it was back then.

 Popular wine producers are Zlatan Otok, Tomić Wines, PZ Svirce, Plancic Brothers, and others.
 Popular sorts include red Plavac mali (Zinfandel’s offspring very popular in mid and southern Dalmatia), and pošip, a white grape native to the island of Korcula, but planted now all over southern and central Dalmatia.